Linaro/Connect/_pages/sponsors.md

   image: /assets/images/content/lvc21_sponsors.jpg
 flow: []
 ---
+Sponsorship opportunities for LVC21 have now closed.

-**Sponsorship opportunities for future Linaro Connect events will be shared soon.**
+The sponsorship for the next Linaro Connect will be shared soon.